 Thoya conlang: demonstrative- and quantifier-type compounds

-Demonstrative is the technical term for words like 'this' and 'that'.
-English has only the two; where 'this' denotes something near or associated with the speaker and 'that' denotes something not so.
+Demonstratives are words like 'this' and 'that'.
+English has only two, where 'this' denotes something near or associated with the speaker and 'that' denotes something not so.
 Most other languages that I've seen (Spanish, Latin, Japanese) separate 'that' into one that denotes something near or associated with the listener, and one that denotes something distant from both of you.
-So basically a first, second and third person.
+So basically a 1st, 2nd and 3rd person.

 Thoya has four person-distinctions for this.
-A first person, a second person, a third person, and a "first and second" person, which denotes something near or associated with both the speaker and the listener.
+A 1st person, a 2nd person, a 3rd person, and a "1st and 2nd" person, which denotes something near or associated with both the speaker and the listener.

 - "I didn't mean to say that."
-'That' is still referring to something associated with the first grammatical person, but because it's something said in the past, it gets 'that' instead of 'this'.
+'That' is referring to something associated with the 1st grammatical person, but because it's in the past, it gets 'that' instead of 'this'.

 - "Don't take this personally, but..."
 Referring to something about to be said, it gets 'this'.

 Note also the existence of *place* versions of the demonstratives: *here* and *there*.
 There are also time versions: *now* and *then*.

 Thoya uses a prefix-suffix structure for these words: there are prefixes for each of the demonstrative persons, and suffixes for thing, person, place, time, and case.
 There are also quantifier prefixes, which allow building words like "everywhere", "nowhere", "often" and "sometimes".